 Returning after Isolation/Quarantine

-- Students that are positive or who have tested positive, please email the attendance office and either VP Reinwald or Principal Cushing.
+- Students that are positive or who have tested positive, please email the attendance office, VP Reinwald, and Dean Caitlin Main.

-- Students who have tested positive, must have a negative test to return to school.
+- Students who have tested positive, must have a negative test taken after day five from first positive test to return to school.
 That test must be administered by a healthcare provider or school admin.
-Schoolwide antigen testing dates qualify.

 - Students needing to test to return to school are encouraged to bring their own, unopened rapid test to the Main office and the test will be administered by a Carondelet admin.